pyglet/pyglet/doc/programming_guide/media.rst

         * - DirectSound
           -
           -
-        * -
+        * - XAudio2
           -
           - Pulseaudio

 The audio driver can be set through the ``audio`` key of the :py:data:`pyglet.options` dictionary.
 For example::

-    pyglet.options['audio'] = ('openal', 'pulse', 'directsound', 'silent')
+    pyglet.options['audio'] = ('openal', 'pulse', 'xaudio2', 'directsound', 'silent')

-This tells pyglet to try using the OpenAL driver first, and if not available to try Pulseaudio and DirectSound in that order.
+This tells pyglet to try using the OpenAL driver first, and if not available to try Pulseaudio, XAudio2 and DirectSound in that order.
 If all else fails, no driver will be instantiated.
 The ``audio`` option can be a list of any of these strings, giving the preference order for each driver:

     .. list-table::